outside-docs/career-ladder/engineer3.md

 - Writes readable and optimized code.
 Uses best practices of the language, when team best practices are ambiguous,
 - Contributes to unit tests and E2E tests
 - Writes code reviews that are informative, maintain best practices, timely, and thorough
-- Owns and maintains documentation for complex systems within their domain, ensuring accuracy, clarity, and accessibility to support effective collaboration and maintenance
+- Owns documentation for complex systems within their domain to support effective collaboration and maintenance
 - Makes consistent progresss on medium-to-large solutions and leverage best practices
 - Subject matter expert of multiple areas of the code base or tools